yzjedu/cs151-lab8-jose-cameron/algorithm.md

 1. function for rolling the dies with a rng
 2. function for getting the sum of the 2 numbers from the roll 2-12
-3. function for gathering the data in a chart like :
+3. function for gathering the data in a chart like example:

    [2, 8, 11, 11, 15, 15, 17, 9, 7, 4, 1]
    Sum of 02 **